ONTAP 9

 After all existing staging files for that SVM are consolidated, the consolidation task is removed from the schedule.
 Disabling the auditing configuration for the SVM does not remove the auditing configuration.
 A storage administrator can reenable auditing at any time.

 The auditing consolidation job, which gets created when auditing is enabled, monitors the consolidation task and re-creates it if the consolidation task exits because of an error.
-Previously, users could delete the auditing consolidation job by using job manager commands such as job delete.
-Users are no longer allowed to delete the auditing consolidation job.
+Users cannot delete the auditing consolidation job.

 Top of Page